 Though printing on poly/cotton and tri-blend t-shirts is the most natural way to create a vintage looking t-shirt, there are things you can do to your design on the front end to achieve that look, regardless of the shirt material.

-One way create a vintage look for your design is to overlay your t-shirt design with a texture.
+One way create a vintage style shirt is to overlay your t-shirt design with a texture.
 Textures are a great way to add an extra dimension to your design, and ensure that your print has a faded, vintage look, regardless of the t-shirt fabric.

 In the picture above, you can see the small blemishes along the diamond, on parts of the typeface.
 Those effects were added in by the designer ahead of time to give the shirt a wonderful worn look.